kevgo/node-text-stream-search/README.md

 Simple and robust way to scan text streams for text.
-This works with anything that emits `data` events with Buffers or strings.
+This works with anything that emits `data` events with text in the form of Buffers or strings.

 ```javascript